justinmeiners/efficient-programming-with-components/00_foreword.md

 I have rearranged and filled in missing parts for educational purposes.

-Many of the links may seem unnecessary as they are quick Google search away.
+Many of the links may seem unnecessary as they are a quick Google search away.
 I added those for convenience and historical purposes.
 References which are obvious now may be difficult to track down in the future.